 Dealing with data is tricky, regardless of its use.
-But when the data pool consists of SSNs, credit scores, addresses, and more; when that data exists for millions of consumers; and that data is being managed by one of the most highly regulated enterprises on the planet?
-It gets complicated.
+But when banks' data pool consists of SSNs, credit scores, addresses, and more; when that data exists for millions of consumers; and that data is being managed by one of the most highly regulated enterprises on the planet?
+Compliance gets complicated.

-Financial services are no stranger to regulation.
-From SEC 17a-4 to FINRA, these institutions have dealt with data regulations for decades.
+Financial services are no strangers to regulation.
+From SEC 17a-4 to FINRA, these institutions have dealt with data regulations and compliance issues for decades.
 Yet even ostensibly simple requirements took immense time and effort to implement.

 Take SEC 17a-4, for instance.
 To improve review and audit capabilities and prevent fraud, it requires certain communications be stored for 5-7 years on WORM storage—a simple storage requirement, yet it took millions of dollars in fines for the industry to take notice and become satisfactorily compliant.